-Our strategy is to support excellent long-term core and multidisciplinary engineering research while carrying out the EPSRC Delivery Plan (2016-2020) and overseeing the transition to UK Research and Innovation (UKRI).
+Our strategy is to support excellent long-term core and multidisciplinary engineering research while ensuring alignment to the priorities set out in the EPSRC Delivery Plan (2019).

 As the single largest public sector funder of engineering research, we will stimulate creativity and long-term thinking in areas with the potential for long-term impact.
 We will actively shape our portfolio, focusing resource on areas where the UK is internationally leading, or has a realistic chance of taking an international lead, while reducing investments in areas of lower national importance.